 Take Care of

-Things your school can do: pick up litter, install wind turbines and solar panels, compost rubbish - if you're an Eco-school you're probably already taking care of the environment and achieving the High Weald Heroes Actions.
+Things your school can do: pick up litter, install wind turbines and solar panels, compost rubbish - if you're an Eco-school you're probably already taking care of the environment and achieving the High Weald Hero Actions.
 Why not use our education resources to learn about local, sustainable energy sources?

 School case studies: Claremont Primary School have installed solar panels and children have been asked to help rewrite their curriculum so that sustainability is linked into all areas.